Introduction

 Estimating Lifespan and Usage Patterns

-To accurately estimate the lifespan, consider the following:
+To accurately estimate lifespan, consider the following:

-- Environmental Factors: Temperature and humidity can affect lifespan.
-LED strips in hotter environments may degrade faster.
+- Environmental Factors: Temperature and humidity can affect lifespan; LED strips in hotter environments may degrade faster.

 - Voltage Consistency: Ensure a stable power supply to prevent spikes that could damage the LEDs.